brentley/docker-hello-world/README.md

 ```

 How can we make this smaller?
 More efficient? you see our starting point is 202MB, but we've
-grown this thing to 373MB, and our app code is only
+grown this thing to 373MB, and our app code is only 2.3MB, so how did we add so much extra stuff?

 Let's look at our Dockerfile again:
 ```